Western New England Law School: Acceptance Rate, Rankings & More

 Current Acceptance Rate

-Among the top law schools, Western New England University School of Law has an acceptance rate of 61.6%, offering opportunities to a diverse pool of applicants.
-Out of every 100 students who apply, approximately 62 are accepted.
-This rate reflects the school’s commitment to accessible, quality legal education while maintaining standards that prepare students for the evolving legal profession.
+For the 2026 admissions cycle, Western New England University School of Law has an acceptance rate of 51.9%.
+Out of every 100 applicants, about 52 are admitted.
+This reflects the school’s balance of accessibility and academic standards as it prepares students for the demands of the legal profession.

 Admission Requirements